ACTL4001-T1-2022/Group-123-Consulting/README.md

 Additionally, by building a world class football stadium in 2022, supplemental revenue by renting out the venue can be generated.
 This revenue source is included in the commercial.

 ### Expense Projection

+The total expense includes two main categories, staff costs and other expenses.
+Of which, ∂99.86 million is attributed to the salary of football players.

+The total expense for Rarita is expected to be higher in 2022 due to initial costs such as the stadium construction which costs approximately ∂520 million, developing team selection model, staff hiring, building training amenities and other facilities.

 ### Net Profit Projection

+Rarita will experience loss for the first two years due to the large allocation to the stadium construction, however, will achieve a positive net profit for the remaining years.
+Despite the negative net profits, the initial investment of ∂ 995 million will act as a buffer to offset those losses.
+A positive net profit NPV demonstrates the sustainability and profitability of investing in a national football team.

 ### GDP Projection
 ### Macroeconomics